Azure/mec-app-solution-accelerator/README.md

 ### IP video cameras dynamic provisioning

-The most important asset to provision are te video cameras.
+The most important asset to provision are the video cameras.
 This application allows to dynamically provision 'n' number of IP cameras without having to update any code or configuration settings.
 A user can directly do it from the UI and the pods in Kubernetes will dynamically support the new stream ingestion, as in the following screenshot:

 <img width="1000" alt="image" src="./docs/imgs/ui_features_03.png">